 A stay at Treehouse Village Inn is a unique experience that is perfect for special occasions.
 Located in the mountains of South Newfane, Vermont, this beautiful property combines the fairytale magic of sleeping in the trees with the posh lodging experience of an upscale bed & breakfast.
 It’s posh and rustic, secluded, but well-appointed.
 In short, the perfect place to unplug and unwind without sacrificing a bit of comfort.

-The Newfane treehouse includes a gorgeous sitting area, small kitchenette, full bathroom, and a spiral staircase that leads to a queen-size bed.
+The Newfane treehouse includes a gorgeous sitting area, a small kitchenette, a full bathroom, and a spiral staircase that leads to a queen-size bed.
 Wi-fi, a smart TV, and air conditioning are also included.
 There’s a balcony for relaxing with your morning coffee and an outdoor fire pit with a seating area at the base of the treehouse and next to the pond.
 When you want a unique getaway, but you don’t exactly want to rough it, this is the place you’ll want to book!

 Stone City Treehouse in Hardwick, Vermont

 Tucked away in the woods near a gurgling stream, this unique treehouse in Hardwick was created using local, natural, and recycled materials.
 Features include a woodland deck overlooking the stream, a mini kitchen for creating basic meals, and a cozy, full-size bed in the sleeping loft.
 The bathroom includes a composting toilet, and an outdoor fire pit and sitting area are perfect for taking in the beauty of the woods.
 There’s even a treehouse swing for guests who want to relive their childhood dreams of living in a treehouse!